 You do not need to send in an official transcript from your study abroad institution as long as the course titles, credits, and letter grades appear on your home institution's transcript.
 If all three of these components do not appear on your home institution's transcript, you must submit a separate transcript.

-If you have attended institutions outside the U.S. (excluding study abroad experiences and English-language institutions accredited by the U.S. Department of Education), your official transcripts must be submitted to either World Education Services or Educational Credential Evaluators for a course-by-course evaluation.
+If you have attended institutions outside the U.S. (excluding study abroad experiences), your official transcripts must be submitted to either World Education Services or Educational Credential Evaluators for a course-by-course evaluation.
 Please read our application instructions for more information.